 Hungry vultures circle over the dried riverbed.
 Nothing stirs at 40 degrees in the shade in the arid dry forest of the Bolivian Chaco.
 The next village, Camiri, is three hours away by car, six large gates to open and close again, are on the way.
 When it rains, the dusty track turns into an impassable muddy hell.
 The Alto Parapeti region in southeastern Bolivia is far from civilisation and is still contested.
 On the one hand are a few farmers who run livestock on thousands of acres in the valleys.
 On the other hand, the demand for land of about 2700 Bolivian Guaraní Indians: a people that spread to Bolivia, Paraguay, Argentina and Brazil, who were evangelised by the Jesuits in so-called missions in the 17th century, the protection of the Church allowed them to escape the exploitation of the Spanish landlords.
 After the dissolution of the missions in the 18th century by the Spanish crown, the Indians were once again on their own.
 They scattered and founded widely dispersed settlements.
 Later, "new owners" appeared, fenced in pastures and suddenly numerous groups of Indians were trapped in "private property".

-Later, "new owners" appeared, fenced in pastures and suddenly numerous groups of Indians were trapped in "private property".
+Later, "new owners" appeared, fenced in pastures and suddenly numerous groups of Indigenous were trapped in "private property".

 As happened in Yaiti (“thick scrub” in Guaraní), where Andrea Cerezo lives: First you have to drive through a cattle paddock, then past the owner's whitewashed house until you come to her thatched reed hut, open on three sides.
 Andrea lives here with her husband, son, daughter-in-law and grandson: Two beds with saggy mattresses, a few belongings in plastic bags, next to a clay oven and a mortar from an old tree stump, in which Andrea grinds the corn to bake cakes from.
 Between her legs run a few chickens in search of food.
 There is no electricity or water.
 The 58-year-old fills her bucket at the Parapeti River half a kilometre away.
 Cooking with a few black pots, eating from coconut shell bowls.
 Over a clothesline hang wet, worn out clothes to dry.
 The hot wind stirs up dust.
 Dance music rattles off a battery-powered radio.
 Corn and beans are grown by the family themselves on a plot as big as a semi-detached garage.
 The landowner has assigned them the poorest piece of land with the most stones.
 If they want to eat something different or need sugar or soap, they have to work for the landlord - only to spend their wages afterwards in the shop of the hacienda.
 One litre of cooking oil costs 15 bolivianos (around two euros) - that's the price of a whole day’s labour.
 "It has always been like this," recalls Andrea, who helped as a child with the planting and harvesting on the estate.
 Meanwhile, she and other rebellious parishioners no longer get jobs on the hacienda.
 Human rights organisations call this bondage a "modern form of slavery"